python-attrs/attrs/docs/types.md

 The approach used for `list_of_numbers` is only available in our [old-style API](names.md) which is why the example still uses it.

+### Pyrefly

+[Pyrefly] is Meta's take on a Rust-based type checker for Python.
+As of its 1.2 release, it offers significantly more advanced *attrs* support beyond {pep}`681`, making it a strong option for *attrs* users seeking deeper type-checking coverage.
+See their [*attrs* documentation](https://pyrefly.org/en/docs/attrs/) for details.

 ### Pyright / VS Code

 *attrs* integrates with Microsoft's [Pyright] via {pep}`681`.